Learn Flamenco and Study Spanish in Granada, Spain

-How to Experience the Rich Culture with a Short Immersion Program
+How to Experience a Rich Culture on a Short Immersion Program

 If your blood boils at the sights and sounds of flamenco, Spanish language, and Moorish history, then Granada is the place to satisfy your thirst for cultural immersion.
 Nightly flamenco shows, the ancient Moorish Alhambra palace, and colorful Moroccan tapestry and tea rooms make Granada the most unique Spanish city with the most valuable programs for a foreign student.